TotoWang-hhh/mktranslate/README.md

 ## About This Script

-This directory contains a script which helps initializing a template json file for translations of a software.
+This script helps initializing a template json file for translations of the software via the config written inside the source code.

 ## Usage